prometheus-operator/prometheus-operator/Documentation/api.md

 <h3 id="monitoring.coreos.com/v1.Probe">Probe
 </h3>
 <div>
-<p>The <code>Probe</code> custom resource definition (CRD) allows to declarative define how groups of ingresses and static targets should be monitored.
-Besides the target, the <code>Probe</code> object requires a <code>prober</code> which is the service that monitors the target and provides metrics for Prometheus to scrape.
+<p>The <code>Probe</code> custom resource definition (CRD) allows to declarative define how groups of ingresses and static targets should be probed.
+Besides the target, the <code>Probe</code> object requires a <code>prober</code> which is the service that probes the target and provides metrics for Prometheus to scrape.
 Typically, this is achieved using the <a href="https://github.com/prometheus/blackbox_exporter">blackbox exporter</a>.</p>
 </div>
 <table>
 <thead>